You purchased long-term disability benefits through your employer or on your own.

-You will have to provide all your doctor’s and medical facilities.
+You will have to provide all of your doctors and medical facilities.
 The company will obtain your records and will often speak to your doctor.
 The insurance company then makes a decision on your initial claim.
 The ERISA disability insurer has a certain amount of time to make their decision under ERISA.

 If your initial decision is favorable – that is you get benefits – great.
 But, the claim is not over.
 The ERISA LTD claim manager will review your claim periodically (usually every 6 or 12 months).
 The policy requires you to cooperate and provide the requested information.
 If you take longer than they want, your claim may be denied.